geosphere-tech/geosphere-tech.github.io/posts/2022-03-27-use-show-read-judiciously.markdown

       | otherwise = show tag
 ```

 So, again, we would better not use `Show`, but find other ways of transforming things to be logged into `Text` / `String` representation.
-Take a look at very concise `contra-tracer` library to gain further inspiration.